PeteMontgomery/mucon/readme.md

 -------------------------------------------------

 - Inventor of Wardley maps
+- Wardley maps are used by UK gov, GDS and for High Speed Rail 2
 - DevOps, Kubernetes etc will be around for a decade or whatever, but:
-- Serverless is the future
+- Serverless is the future!

 How To Build a Social Network Entirely on Serverless.
 Yan Cui (AWS Serverless Hero)